sourcegraph/handbook/content/departments/people-talent/talent/process/opening_a_new_job.md

 ### Step 2: exec approval

 The exec team must agree that this is a business-critical role before the Finance team can approve it for hire.
-This happens synchronously during exec team meetings, and a decision will be made at this meeting.
+This happens synchronously during exec team meetings, and a decision will be made at this meeting by the headcount committee.
 Alternatively, the Hiring Manager can request this approval be completed async by the exec team.
-Finance or VP, People & Talent will alert Talent Team once it's approved or denied.
+The Hiring Manager will continue onto next steps if approved.
+The headcount committee will inform the requester that their request is denied.

 ### Step 3: create a job description & interview plan